Ways To Fight The Flu

 Still not sure what to do or where to go when flu symptoms strike?
 Here are three doctor-approved resources when fighting the flu:

 Buckhead Urgent Care & Atlanta Primary Care helps patients with illnesses or injuries that aren’t life-threatening but can’t wait until the next day.
-We are staffed with nurses and doctors that can prescribe medication and complete tests to help you on your path to recovery, right now – not tomorrow.
+We are staffed with nurses and doctors who can prescribe medication and complete tests to help you on your path to recovery, right now – not tomorrow.
 We offer longer hours than your Primary Care Provider.

 Flu symptoms an Urgent Care Center can help with include: